pranay-pathania/PizzaDeliveryWebApp/README.md

 ---

-### Immediate goals
+### Takeaways for future projects
 1. Add better styling (and make it responsive, hopefully)
 2. Encrypted passwords (very important)
+3. Send the user an email telling them that the order has been placed succesfully

 ---

-### Future Goals
+### Credits
-1. Add online payments to the payments option
-2. Send the user an email telling them that the order has been placed succesfully

----

-### Credits (because I was lazy to make up names and reviews)
 1. Pizza names and pictures have been taken from [Dominos India](https://www.dominos.co.in/).
-Please don't come after me.
 2. Reviews in the slider on reviews page have been taken from [reviews on Consumer Affairs](https://www.consumeraffairs.com/food/dominos.html)
 3. The company name has been taken from [this website](https://businessnamegenerator.com/pizza-business-name-generator-guide-ideas/)